AI Exam

 Gastroesophageal Reflux Disease (GORD)

-- Oesophagogastroduodenoscopy may show oesophagitis or erosions in refractory cases.
+- OGD may reveal oesophagitis or erosions in refractory cases

 Oesophageal Spasm

-- Oesophageal manometry or barium swallow to confirm dysmotility.
+- Oesophageal manometry or barium swallow detects dysmotility

 Costochondritis